Introduction to Database in SQL

 Number of Records: 1

-There are various operations that can be done in the SQL Database and the queries can be written in many forms in order to access the data according to the requirement.
-It is very important and considers a good practice to write optimized queries while doing any operation and retrieve only those records which are required at that particular time as this increases the execution speed and saves memory.
+Various operations can be done in the SQL Database, and the queries can be written in many forms to access the data according to the requirement.
+Therefore, it is very important and considered a good practice to write optimized queries while doing any operation and retrieve only those required records at that particular time.
+This increases the execution speed and saves memory.

 We hope that this EDUCBA information on “Database in SQL” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.

 - What is SQL Injection?